-Securities firms operating the business of proprietary trading of security tokens (virtual currencies that have the nature of securities) or equity crowdfunding business shall do so in accordance with applicable rules adopted by the TPEx.
+Securities firms operating the business of proprietary trading of security tokens (virtual currencies that have the nature of securities), equity crowdfunding business, or brokerage business for trading and exchanging beneficial certificates of funds shall do so in accordance with applicable rules adopted by the TPEx.

-A securities firm that operates only security token proprietary trading business or equity crowdfunding business is not subject to the provisions of Article 2, Article 5, Article 6, Article 13, Article 14, Article 18, Article 18-1, Article 21, Chapter V, and Chapter VI.
+A securities firm that operates only security token proprietary trading business, equity crowdfunding business, or brokerage business for trading and exchanging beneficial certificates of funds is not subject to the provisions of Article 2, Article 5, Article 6, Article 13, Article 14, Article 18, Article 18-1, Article 21, Chapter V, and Chapter VI.